 Mental Health Issues

-The emotional and psychological strain that dealing with their disfluency puts on people who stutter makes them prone to depression and social anxiety.
 The damaging assumption that stuttering is a symptom of mental instability is wrong.
-The emotional fatigue, low self-confidence and social functioning is rather a product of such destructive and misguided profiling of people with speech defects.
+Emotional fatigue, low self-confidence, and social functioning are rather a product of such destructive and misguided profiling of people with speech defects.

 Silver Lining of the Cloud

-Each and every one of us is a myriad number of things, has varying ambitions, interests, reactions and emotions.
+Each and every one of us is a myriad number of things and has varying ambitions, interests, reactions, and emotions.
 How terrible to be defined or let our lives be defined by a singular label?!
-For that label, the past, or someone’s misinformed opinion dictate our present and misshape our future.
+For that label, the past, or someone’s misinformed opinion dictates our present and misshape our future.